 - There is more time to combine experiential learning with theory explanations about relationships, attachment and humanity.

-- It’s emotionally tiring (I recommend planning a full day of rest the day after your session to replenish energy and continue to process on your own).
+- It can be emotionally tiring (I recommend planning that full day of rest after your session to replenish energy and continue to process on your own).

 - The expense of 5 hours at once instead of one weekly can be difficult for some people.
 Insurance doesn’t cover this format, and in most cases it doesn’t cover couple’s therapy at all.

-Usually the scheduled time is on a Wednesday, Friday or Saturday from 10:00am to 4:00pm with one hour lunch in between (on your own).
+Usually the scheduled time is on a Monday, Friday or Saturday from 10:00am to 4:00pm with one hour lunch in between (on your own).
 The cost is my hourly fee times 5, currently $200×5.
 That means $1,000 for the 5 hour session.
-This service is not provided online, only in person.

 Please email me if you have any questions about this format or if you would like to schedule a session at mail@SeattleFamilyTherapy.com